Atomic bombings of Hiroshima and Nagasaki: Bombing of Nagasaki

 With fuel running low because of delays and the bad weather, with reserve fuel unavailable due to the failed pump, Bockscar and The Great Artiste headed for their secondary target, Nagasaki.
 Fuel consumption calculations made en route indicated that Bockscar had insufficient fuel to reach Iwo Jima and would be forced to divert to Okinawa, which had become entirely Allied-occupied territory only six weeks earlier.
 After initially deciding that if Nagasaki were obscured on their arrival the crew would carry the bomb to Okinawa and dispose of it in the ocean if necessary, Ashworth agreed with Sweeney's suggestion that a radar approach would be used if the target was obscured.
 At about 07:50 Japanese time (GMT+9), an air raid alert was sounded in Nagasaki, but the "all clear" signal was given at 08:30.
 When only two B-29 Superfortresses were sighted at 10:53 no further alarm was given; the Japanese apparently assumed that the planes were only conducting reconnaissance.

 A few minutes later, at 11:00 Japanese time, The Great Artiste dropped instruments attached to three parachutes.
-These instruments also contained an unsigned letter to Ryokichi Sagane, a physicist at the University of Tokyo who had studied with three of the scientists responsible for the atomic bomb at the University of California, Berkeley, urging him to tell the public about the danger involved with these weapons of mass destruction.
+These instruments also contained an unsigned letter to Ryōkichi Sagane, a physicist at the University of Tokyo who had studied with three of the scientists responsible for the atomic bomb at the University of California, Berkeley, urging him to tell the public about the danger involved with these weapons of mass destruction.
 The messages were found by military authorities but not turned over to Sagane until a month later.
 In 1949, one of the authors of the letter, Luis Alvarez, met with Sagane and signed the letter.

 At 11:01, a last-minute break in the clouds over Nagasaki allowed Bockscars bombardier, Captain Kermit Beahan, to visually sight the target as ordered.
 The Fat Man weapon, containing a core of about 5 kg of plutonium, was dropped over the city's industrial valley.
 It exploded 47 seconds later at 11:02 at 1650 ± 33 ft, above a tennis court, halfway between the Mitsubishi Steel and Arms Works in the south and the Nagasaki Arsenal in the north, nearly 3 km northwest of the planned hypocenter.
 By a bizarre coincidence, Fat Man detonated almost directly over the factory that had made the torpedoes used in the Japanese attack on Pearl Harbor.
 The blast was confined to the Urakami Valley, and a major portion of the city was protected by the intervening hills.
 The resulting explosion released the equivalent energy of 21 ± 2 ktonTNT.
 Big Stink spotted the explosion from 100 mi away, and flew over to observe.